Steveiscreative/steveiscreative.github.io/_posts/2015-08-17-developing-a-mean-app-part-2.markdown

 ## Mongo via Mongoose

-Alright, so we have our server set up and now we're going to setup mongodb.
+Now that our server is set up and now we're going to setup our database.
 For this application we'll be using [Mongoose][mongoosejs].
 Mongoose is an “elegant mongodb object modeling for node.js“.
-So, well set up the schema, then create the model.
-If you're unformilar with mongodb in general, I'd highly recommend taking one of their free, online courses at [Mongo University][mongouni].
+If you're unfamiliar with mongodb in general, I'd highly recommend taking one of their [free online courses][mongouni].

 ### Setting up database
-First things first, we'll need to connect to the database.
-It's pretty straight forward.
-If you're developing on a local environment, the server your connecting to is localhost.
-Just to note, if the database you're connecting to doesn't exist, mongoose will create the table.
+The first thing we'll need to do is connect to our database.
+For this tutorial, the name of our database is 'ng_contacts_mini', but of course this can be changed to whatever you'd like to name your database.

 ```
 mongoose.connect('mongodb://localhost/ng_contacts_mini');
 ```

 ### Creating a Schema
 Once we're connected, well create a 'Contact' schema.
-The schema consist the field names (or key to be politically correct) and the 'SchemaType'.
-SchemaTypes can be strings, booleans, and date to name a few.
-For this example, I'll keep it simple with a couple keys and all of them will be strings.
+The schema consist of field names and the 'SchemaType'.
+SchemaTypes can be strings, booleans, arrays, and date to name a few.
+For this example, we'll keep it simple with a couple keys and all of them will be strings.

 ```
 var Contact = new mongoose.Schema({